 Wikipedia.
 (2020).
 Immanuel Velikovsky. [online] Available at: https://en.wikipedia.org/wiki/Immanuel_Velikovsky [Accessed 10 Jul.
 2020].

 www-leland.stanford.edu. (n.d.).
 Paleoclimate Data Page Lite Version. [online] Available at: http://www-leland.stanford.edu/~meehan/donnelly/paleolt.html [Accessed 11 Jul.
 2020].

 Mark Andrew has a longstanding interest in most things ancient and mysterious, from Atlantis to the Zoroastrians.
-He studied environmental sciences at university before working for many years in town and country planning.
-He lives and works in South West England.
+He has had articles published in Atlantis Rising magazine and Hermes Risen online magazine.
+He lives in the UK.